Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Introduction

-This paper investigates the radiation flow through these clumpy media, studying the physics effects on the radiation transport and coupling between radiation and hydrodynamics.
-Understanding the details of radiation flow in clumpy media will enable a better use of observations in nature and results from high energy-density experiments to constrain and validate simulations (codes, numerical methods, physical data, models, and the approximations therein).
-Although becoming less rare, modeling a clumpy medium at scale severely strains computational resources, even on massive supercomputers.
-In addition to the aforementioned numerical approximations, simplifications include simulating a small subset of the medium and homogenizing or under-resolving small geometric details.
-An under-resolved simulation tests the asymptotic behavior of the numerical methods and the accuracy of averaging methods for geometry, materials, equations of state, and opacities.
-Furthermore, a clumpy medium that we simulate or fabricate for an experiment is usually a single and particular realization of a stochastic medium, which is defined probabilistically.
-Transport-in-Stochastic-Media methods have been developed to produce ensemble-average linear transport solutions, as if an infinite number of simulations of media sampled from the stochastic definitions were run and averaged.
-The applications of these methods to coupled radiation-hydrodynamics are much less mature, as is an accompanying estimation of the standard deviation of the ensemble average.
-For the bulk of this paper, we focus on energy transport via photon radiation.
-Many of the conclusions also apply to other energy carriers including neutrinos and electrons scaled by the transport regime (mean free path) and emission/deposition properties.
+Although we focus on photon radiation-transport in this paper, manny of the conclusions also apply to other energy carriers including neutrinos and electrons scaled by the transport regime (mean free path) and emission/deposition properties.
 Section~\ref{sec:app} reviews a set of applications where radiative transport through an inhomogeneous medium is important, discussing which physical effects are most critical in each application.
 Section~\ref{sec:soa} reviews the current state of both modeling and experiment to study inhomogeneous radiation flow.
 In this paper, we focus on detailed radiation-hydrodynamics calculations to better understand the physics behind radiation flow and Section~\ref{sec:simulation} describes our initial conditions and the computational methods used in this paper.
 Section~\ref{sec:single} focuses on the basic physics behind radiation flow across a single clump.
 Section~\ref{sec:multi} studies the more complex interactions in a multi-clump medium.
 We conclude with a discussion of how the physics studied in these simulations affects the different applications.